pycurl/pycurl/INSTALL.rst

 Note that ``--curl-dir`` does not point to libcurl source but rather to headers and compiled libraries.

+If libcurl and Python are not linked against the same exact C runtime (version number, static/dll, single-threaded/multi-threaded) you must use ``--avoid-stdio`` option (see below).

 Additional Windows setup.py options:

 - ``--use-libcurl-dll``: build against libcurl DLL, if not given PycURL will